 - Stretch and Engage

-All girls from Years Three to Nine are expected to take part in a minimum of two co-curricular activities a week, either during the lunchtime or afterschool.
-Years Ten and Eleven are expected to take part in one co-curricular actitivity a week and Sixth Form students follow the CAS programme - a co-curricular programme designed specifically for our Sixth Form students.
+All girls from Years 3 to 9 are expected to take part in a minimum of two co-curricular activities a week, either during the lunchtime or after school.
+Years 10 and 11 are expected to take part in one co-curricular activity a week and Sixth Form students follow the CAS programme - a co-curricular programme designed specifically for our Sixth Form students.

 A girl who will benefit most from what is on offer at Bedford Girls’ School is one who is keen to have a go at everything and throws herself into each and every opportunity with determination and enthusiasm!

-To view a copy of our Co-curricular Programme please download the PDF below.
+To view a copy of our Co-curriculum Programme please download the PDF below.

 In addition to the school's rich provision of co-curricular activities, which are at no extra cost, there are a few activities however, which are charged for as extras.
 These include Dance, Speech and Drama, Instrumental Music, Singing, Youth Theatre and Duke of Edinburgh's Award.